qingstor/qingstor-sdk-android/docs/qingstor_signature_server_example.md

-# QingStor Demo - Signature Server (Java)
+# QingStor Demo - Signature Server (Android)

 ## Data Flow

-Assume that we have a client that knows nothing about the access key and secret access key, such as a Java application runs in the client.
+Assume that we have a client that knows nothing about the access key and secret access key, such as a Android application runs in the client.
 If the client wants to access to non-public bucket directly, it needs the signature generated from the signature server for every request.

 Here's a diagram describes the data flow: